mlochbaum/BQN/.github/contributing.md

     $ ./gendocs [file.md...]

 If no files are given, this builds all docs.
-It's a thin wrapper around `md.bqn`, and the following version lets you run without the shell path set up:
+It's a BQN script, so the following version lets you run without the shell path set up:

-    $ /path/to/BQN md.bqn file.md...
+    $ /path/to/BQN gendocs file.md...

 With Node.js but no CBQN, you can also run JS BQN, which takes somewhere around 5 seconds plus 1-10 seconds per file.

-    $ ./bqn.js md.bqn file.md...
+    $ ./bqn.js gendocs file.md...